D8-X/d8x-broker-server/README.md

     }
 }
 ```
+The order-id is a hexadecimal number (returned as string) without the "0x"-prefix.

 # REDIS

 Upon signature of a new order, there is a Redis pub message `CHANNEL_NEW_ORDER` ("new-order")
 with message "perpetualId:chainId".
+Order data is stored in Redis with the key equal to the order-id.
+The data is set
+to expire after 60 seconds.
+The order-id is
+added to the Redis stack.
+Upon receipt of the Redis pub message, the
+websocket-application loops through the stack of order-id's for the given perpetual
+and chain-id.
+If the order-id still has associated data (not older than 60s), the
+data is sent to all subscribers.